Zeeshanahmadkhanlodhi/chat-app-using-go/README.md

 # Go Chat

-This is a simple chat web app written in Go
+This is a simple realtime chat web app written in Go

 Just run the following